Volkel Air Base: Nuclear weapons

 As of 2023, Volkel is one of six active air bases in five European countries with B61 nuclear bombs in underground WS3 Weapon Storage and Security System inside aircraft shelters; Ramstein Air Base has a vault but no nuclear weapons present and RAF Lakenheath's bunkers were being modernized.

 It is believed that since the early 1960s, USAF nuclear weapons have been stored at Volkel Air Base, to be used by the host nation's aircraft.
 Formerly, storage took place in a weapon storage area on the north side of the base, and in a heavily defended quick reaction alert (QRA) area; however, since 1991, eleven Weapons Storage and Security Systems (WS3) vaults have been operational in the floors of the aircraft shelters.
 The USAF 703rd Munitions Support Squadron (703rd MUNSS) has been in charge of maintaining and securing the weapons.

 As of 2005, the Dutch Ministry of Defence had not officially acknowledged or denied the presence of nuclear weapons at Volkel.

 As of 2008, 22 B61 nuclear bombs were stored at Volkel, to be used by the Dutch 311 and 312 F-16 squadrons at the base.
 The F-16s based at Volkel can at times be seen with BDU-38 dummy bombs, which are used to simulate the B61.
 In a book published by former air force pilot Steve Netto it is revealed that some fifty B28 nuclear bombs were in storage there around the time of the Cuban Missile Crisis, which if needed were to be deployed by aircraft of the Royal Netherlands Air Force.
 In a document leaked as a part of the 2010 United States diplomatic cables leak the presence of nuclear weapons in the Netherlands was confirmed, though no specific location was given.

 On 10 June 2013, former Prime Minister Ruud Lubbers confirmed the existence of 22 nuclear weapons at the airfield.
 In a 2019 NATO draft report, Volkel was mentioned as one of six locations where, altogether, approximately 150 American B61 bombs are stored.

 According to a May 2021 article from Bellingcat, many sensitive security details about the nuclear arsenal at Volkel, such as which vaults had nuclear weapons in them, were inadvertently exposed when journalists discovered that the soldiers tasked with overseeing these weapons had been using publicly available flashcard websites to assist them in learning these details.

-In 2021, training with the new U.S. B61-12 bomb carried by a F-16 began, per a video from Sandia National Laboratories.
+In 2021, training with the new U.S. B61-12 bomb carried by the F-16 fighter began, per a video from Sandia National Laboratories.
 In December 2023, fourteen F-16s could be seen performing an elephant walk before take off.